 Colombia 101

 The human rights situation in Colombia is among the most severe in the world.
-Colombia has Latin America’s longest ongoing civil war and is the country with the second highest number of internally displaced people in the world after Sudan: more than 6 million people represent more than 10% of the country’s population, with many displaced multiple times.
+Colombia has Latin America’s longest ongoing civil war and is the country with the highest number of displaced people by violence and conflict in the Americas: more than 4.700.000 people represents almost 10% of the country’s population, with many displaced multiple times.

 For more details on the Colombian situation, check the issues section.